-If the application is hand-delivered by the applicant or by its representative, one (1) signed original, plus two (2) copies of the application must be delivered to the below address.
+If the application is hand-delivered by the applicant or by its representative, one (1) signed original, plus two (2) copies of the application must be delivered to the below address. must be delivered to the address below.
 Applicants are encouraged to also submit an electronic copy of the proposal, budget and budget narrative on a CD-ROM to facilitate the processing of applications.

-U.S. Department of Commerce Minority Business Development Agency Office of Business Development - MBEC Program (extension 1940) HCHB, Room 1874
+U.S. Department of Commerce

+Minority Business Development Agency

+Office of Business Development - MBEC Program (extension 1940)

+HCHB, Room 1874

 Entrance #10

 15th Street, NW

 (Between Pennsylvania and Constitution Avenues)

 Washington, D.C.
-20230